• Skip to primary navigation

 A blue casserole dish filled with brisket and topped with Mac & Cheese.

-Brisket with Mac & Cheese needs to go on your list of no-fail recipes that your family and friends will love.
+This easy Brisket Macaroni & Cheese Casserole needs to go on your list of no-fail recipes that your family and friends will love.
 I’m not sure why, but casseroles seem to have gone out of style.
-Maybe because when you think of casseroles, you think of mushy food with canned soup and not this fabulous beef brisket macaroni & cheese.
+Maybe because when you think of casseroles, you think of mushy food with canned soup and not this fabulous macaroni and beef casserole or in the same vein, chili mac and cheese.

 A casserole dish of brisket topped with macaroni and cheese.

-I don’t normally cook brisket but after watching The Marvelous Mrs. Maisel, I had to give it a try.
+I don’t normally cook brisket, I use a round roast most of the time.
+However, after watching The Marvelous Mrs. Maisel, I had to give brisket a try.

-This is not one of those mushy casseroles and there is no canned soup involved.
+This is not one of those mushy mac and cheese casseroles and there is no canned soup involved.
 However, that doesn’t mean it’s difficult or time consuming.
-All I can say about beef brisket with macaroni and cheese is that it’s AMAZING.
+All I can say about beef brisket and macaroni and cheese is that it’s AMAZING.
 Everyone that’s tried it, has gone on and on about the flavors.
-I never thought about topping meat with macaroni and cheese, but it’s brilliant.
+If you haven’t thought about combining mac and cheese with meat, you’re going to love it.

 Who doesn’t love homemade mac n cheese and this one is a super creamy version using evaporated milk.
 I used a mixture of White Cheddar, Mozzarella and Monterey Jack cheese to get a really creamy combination but you can mix it up and add your favorites.
 I’m surprised we had enough left to top the brisket because Natalie and I could not stop eating it.